teejaydub/grids/README.md

   * Add constraint file for KaKuRo
 * Puzzle creation, with target difficulty
 * Code improvements
+  * There are a lot of empty Regions constructed - is that something we can optimize out?
   * symbolsAreChars: simplify output further?
 Simplify input?
   * Better input error handling
     Its own exception type, with more helpful context and suggestions?